tckb/connect4-backend/README.md

 * The game is implemented to support Multi-player including a (dumb!) version of AI the player can play against to.
 * Inherently, as the game works based on player and game ids, the game supports multisession as well!

+# Technologies/Framework considered
+* Java >=1.8
+* Spring-boot(=1.3.2.RELEASE) for creating a micro-service, instead of full-blown framework.
+* Embedded MongoDB as a no-SQL database for storing board/player related details.

 # System reqirements
 The system is completely built on top of the Java, so the entire dependencies are also related to it.
 ### Build configuration